cavaunpeu/willwolf.io-source/content/articles/soft-power-in-the-age-of-generative-models.md

 In 5 years' time, a dazed, reputationally-bruised United States, and robust, flexible, practical generative models, will collide head-on.

 *At this point, soft power media—and human politics in general—are likely to change forever.*

+## Credit

+Many thanks to Abishur Prakash for reviewing earlier drafts of this piece.

 ## References